bockp/Edge-Detection-project/edge2.md

 For this second part of our project, we have chosen to make our own implementations of the Sobel, Canny and Laplacian of Gaussian Operators using ECMAscript6[^ECMA2011].

-Additonally, we shall follow the AirBnB Javascript Programming Style guidelines*[^?]* to keep our image analysis programs uniform and understandable.

 **Our report ( written using the markdown format), and associated files, is stored in a repository on github:**